Let's Get Together (Chet Powers song): Original recording history

 The song was originally written and recorded as "Let's Get Together" by Chet Powers under the stage name Dino Valenti as early as 1963, but this version was not officially released until 1996 on the compilation album Someone to Love: The Birth of the San Francisco Sound on UK label Big Beat Records; Powers had died two years prior in 1994.

 The very first release of the song was an instrumental by the Folkswingers on their 1963 album 12 String Guitar!
 Vol. 2.

 A live vocal performance by the Kingston Trio in March 1964 was released on June 1, 1964 on their album Back in Town.
 While it was not released as a single, this version was the first to bring the song to the attention of the general public.
 The Kingston Trio often performed it live.

+David Crosby recorded a version of the song around 1964, prior to the formation of the Byrds.
+This version was not released until the Byrds' 2001 compilation The Preflyte Sessions.

 Jefferson Airplane included the song in their 1966 debut album Jefferson Airplane Takes Off.

 The Youngbloods version

-The most notable recording of "Let's Get Together" came in 1967, when The Youngbloods released their version under the title "Get Together", from their debut album The Youngbloods.
+The most notable recording of "Let's Get Together" came in 1967, when the Youngbloods released their version under the title "Get Together", from their debut album The Youngbloods.
 Initially released as a single in July 1967, it became a minor Hot 100 hit for them, peaking at No. 62.
 However, renewed interest in the Youngbloods' version came when it was used in a radio public service announcement as a call for brotherhood by the National Conference of Christians and Jews.
 It was subsequently re-released in 1969, and peaked at No. 5 on the Billboard Hot 100 and reaching No. 37 on the US Adult Contemporary chart.
 It was their only top 40 hit on the Hot 100.